PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 <link href="print.css" media="print" rel="stylesheet">
 ```

-We can link to different resources than stylesheets.
+We can also link to resources other than stylesheets.

 For example we can associate an RSS feed using